PXgamer/chillies-db/chillies/capsicum-annuum/purple-tiger.md

 ## Description

-> A stunning purple chili that's perfect for patios and windowsills.
+> A stunning purple chilli that's perfect for patios and windowsills.
 Dark purple to black coloured, with an interesting shape.

 ## General Information